Shinshiro Plant (TP)

 We started an activity called the "Firefly Project" to "bring back fireflies to the Intake River.
 The project started with the cultivation of river snails, which are food for fireflies, on the factory premises, followed by surveys of aquatic organisms and releases of river snails by employees and neighboring elementary schools.

-We have created biotopes in the fallow fields of Yotsuya Senmaida, and have been actively engaged in activities to conserve endangered species in Aichi Prefecture.
+In addition, we have created a biotope in the fallow fields of Yotsuya Senmaida, and continue to carry out activities to conserve endangered species in Aichi Prefecture and cut down the roots of exotic plants.

-In FY2022, we plan to continue our biodiversity preservation activities and continue to protect the rich nature, water resources, and organisms that live there.
+We plan to continue our biodiversity conservation activities in 2024, and continue activities to protect the rich nature, water resources, and creatures that live there.

-We will continue our efforts to operate the plant in a way that is rooted in the local community.
+We will continue to strive to operate our factory with roots in the local community.

 Organizational Governance